TS-NAGARJUN/Ai-PreCommitReviewer/README.md

 This repository now supports a standalone CLI-first architecture for AI-assisted code review.

+The backend is deployed at https://ai-precommitreviewer.onrender.com

+you can download the cli npm package by executing npm install -g cli-precommit-reviewer@latest in ur terminal.

+I have shared the end result scroll down.

 ## Architecture

 - A lightweight npm CLI named review runs from any Git repository.